izelnakri/paper_trail/README.md

 Your application is now ready to collect some history!

-## How to use paper_trail with phoenix?
+## Does this work with phoenix?

-A guide needs to be written for this.
-Although it isn't that hard to implement for the brave.
+YES!
+Make sure you do the steps.

 TODO AREA: